A regular payment to help with essential travel costs if you have a medical condition that means you can’t use public transport.

-- cannot use public transport without substantial assistance because of a disability, illness, or injury
+- you have a disability, illness, or injury

 Eligibility & payment rates